Credit Scores: A Complete Tutorial

 - Most liens or judgments are not recorded in credit files, since many of them do not have an associated Social Security number, so these records cannot be unambiguously assigned to a particular consumer, at least not by computer algorithms.

-- Employers, insurance companies, and landlords can only access your credit report with your permission, and if they do access the report, it will not negatively impact your credit score, since, unlike applying for credit cards, these are not applications for credit.
+- Employers, insurance companies, and landlords can only access your credit report with your permission, and if they do access the report, it will not lower your credit score, since, unlike applying for credit cards, these are not applications for credit.

-- Under the most current FICO scoring algorithm, debts referred to a collection agency that have been paid off will no longer lower your score.
+- Under the most recent FICO scoring algorithms, debts held by a collection agency that were paid off will no longer lower your score.

 Should You Buy Your Credit Score?